pingcap/tidb/docs/design/2018-10-19-table-partition.md

 Implement the table partition feature step by step.
 Partition by range first, then partition by hash.

 For current implementation in this proposal, subpartition is not considered.
-Reorganize partition involving data movement remains unsupported.
+Reorganizing partition involving data movement remains unsupported.

 ## Rationale